eigenfoo/cryptics/docs/datasheet.md

 The dataset will be distributed via a hosted [Datasette](https://datasette.io/) site.

-### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?
+### Is the dataset distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

+No.

 ### Have any third parties imposed IP-based or other restrictions on the data?

+No.

 ## Maintenance